OussamaDanba/AnimeTrackingBots/README.md

 * When stopping the bot the next start attempt may give you a "Failed reddit login" error.
 Once again, this can safely be ignored.
 Pressing start again will work fine.

 Pro tip:
-If you need to force close the bot or force it to stop hold shift before attempting to do so.
+If you need to force close the bot hold shift before attempting to do so.
 It will override the safety measures put in place.
 Keep in mind that recent data may be corrupted as a result and should be double checked.